scottish-government-design-system/designsystem.gov.scot/get-started/index.md

 hideFromPrevNext: true
 ---

-You’ll need to [set up your project](/get-started/installation/) to be able to use our Design System.
+You’ll need to [set up your project](/get-started/installation/) to be able to use the Design System.

 ## Accessibility